-Seeing how I have been homebound during this unprecedented worldwide quarantine (I am sure you can relate), I had the time to do a bit of shark research.
+Seeing how I have been homebound during this unprecedented Worldwide Lockdown (I am sure you can relate), I had the time to do some shark research.
 I have always wondered how often sharks are seen off the coast of San Diego.
-Through the years, I have heard rumors, but seeing that I had a bunch of time on my hands, I set out to find all that I could about San Diego shark sightings and encounters that happen off the coastline.
+Through the years, I have heard rumors, but seeing that I had a bunch of time on my hands, I set out to find all I could about San Diego shark sightings and encounters that happened off the coastline.

-Sharks have always fascinated me ever since I was a little girl.
-In fact, my very first scientific report was on the hammerhead shark in fourth grade.
+Sharks have fascinated me since I was a little girl, and my first scientific report was on the hammerhead shark in fourth grade.

-There is something so powerful and alluring about sharks that tug deep at your primal soul.
-The coldness of the eyes and the methodic tail movements that propel them through the water always captures my attention and imagination every time.
-I mean, just the fact that sharks have been around for over 400 million years, blows me away!
+Something so powerful and alluring about sharks tugging deep at your primal soul.
+The coldness of the eyes and the methodic tail movements that propel them through the water always capture my attention and imagination.
+I mean, the fact that sharks have been around for over 400 million years blows me away!

-My mind was running wild while reading over all of the fascinating shark encounter reports.
-It was a welcome reprieve to get away from all of the chaos that is happening in the world right now.
+My mind was running wild while reading the fascinating shark encounter reports.
+It was a welcome reprieve to escape the world’s chaos.

-So, I thought, why not document the various shark sightings/ encounters for San Diego County, beach by beach?
+So, why not document the various shark sightings/ encounters in San Diego County, beach by beach?
 It would make for a great addition to my website, as well as for my curiosity.

 Sad News From Santa Cruz, California

-While I was writing this article, something truly tragic happened off the coast of Northern California at 1:30 pm on May 11.
+While writing this article, something truly tragic happened off the coast of Northern California at 1:30 pm on May 11.

-On the northern end of Monterey Bay, Ben Kelly, 26-years-old, was attacked and killed by a shark while surfing.
-The tragedy took place 100 yards (91 meters) from shore off Sand Dollar Beach at Manresa State Beach, Santa Cruz.
+On the northern end of Monterey Bay, Ben Kelly, 26 years old, was attacked and killed by a shark while surfing.
+The tragedy occurred 100 yards (91 meters) from the shore of Sand Dollar Beach at Manresa State Beach, Santa Cruz.

-Kelly was surfing with a friend, who stated that they were able to swim back to shore, but they could not stop the bleeding.
+Kelly was surfing with a friend, who said they could swim back to shore but could not stop the bleeding.

-It was also noted that this area is notorious for juvenile great white shark sightings and is referred to as “Shark Park.”
+Experts also noted that this area is notorious for juvenile great white shark sightings and is called “Shark Park.”

 But a juvenile did not attack Ben, as experts reported the shark to have been larger than 10 feet.

-What Type of Sharks Are Found off the Coast of San Diego County?
+What Types of Sharks Are Found off the Coast of San Diego County?

-Before I get into all of the critical shark sighting data that I have uncovered, I thought I would first off make a list of possible sharks that are seen in and around San Diego waters.
+Before I get into all the critical shark sighting data I have uncovered, I thought I would first make a list of possible sharks seen in and around San Diego waters.

-To go one step further, I have separated them into two groups, Coastal, and Pelagic.
+To go one step further, I have separated them into Coastal and Pelagic groups.
 Down below are the definitions given to simplify the difference between the two.

 I have always had a deep-seated passion for the Ocean Environment which ultimately led me to receive a degree in Marine Biology.
 Living in the San Diego area for over 30 years, I have extensively explored the 70 miles of San Diego’s coastline, and I am here to share!
 Please use my website to your advantage and have a look around at all the wonders that the beaches of San Diego can offer you!